hashicorp/terraform-website/content/source/docs/plugin/framework/types.html.md

 In the example above, `example_baz.quux` is relying on the `id` attribute of `example_foo.bar`.
-The `id` attribute of `example_foo.bar` isn't known until it's created, after the apply.
+The `id` attribute of `example_foo.bar` isn't known until it is created after the apply.
 The plan would list it as `(known after apply)`.
 During the plan phase, `example_baz.quux` would get an unknown value as the value for `foo_id`.

-Because they can result from interpolations in the practitioner's config, provider developers have no control over what attributes may contain an unknown value.
-By the time a resource is expected to be created, read, updated, or deleted, however, only its computed attributes can be unknown, the rest are guaranteed to have known values (or be null).
+Because they can result from interpolations in the practitioner's config, you have no control over what attributes may contain an unknown value.
+However, by the time a resource is expected to be created, read, updated, or deleted, only its computed attributes can be unknown.
+The rest are guaranteed to have known values (or be null).

 Provider configuration values can be unknown, and providers should handle that